wlonk/arcadia/intro/how_do_we_play.rst

 Certain things you say will use certain rules:

--  If you want something from another character, use :ref:`petition`.
+-  If you want something from another character, use the rules for :ref:`petition`.
--  If you want to do something, but it's difficult or risky, use :ref:`exertion`.
+-  If you want to do something, but it's difficult or risky, use the rules for :ref:`exertion`.
--  If you want to impress someone, use :ref:`impression`.
+-  If you want to make a good impression, use the rules for :ref:`impression`.
--  If you want to cast a spell, use :ref:`magic`.
+-  If you want to cast a spell, use the rules for :ref:`magic`.

 Some of these rules will involve using the playing cards.
 After any time where you use the cards, shuffle them back together.